Affiliate links on SoundGuys may earn us a commission. Learn more.

 Best cheap studio headphones notable mentions

-- Audio-Technica ATH-M30x: The less splashy sibling of the ATH-M50x and ATH-M40x has a different frequency response, but at just $69 USD, you get a solid pair of studio monitors.
+- Audio-Technica ATH-M30x ( $79 at Amazon): The less splashy sibling of the ATH-M50x and ATH-M40x has a different frequency response, but you get a solid pair of studio monitors for less money.

-- Etymotic ER2SE: Our other options above have all been over-ear designs, but the Etymotic ER2SE is a set of IEMs (in-ear monitors).
+- Etymotic ER2SE ($99 at Amazon): Our other options above have all been over-ear designs, but the Etymotic ER2SE is a set of in-ear monitors (IEMs).
 That means excellent isolation, so you can focus on editing, and less bulk around your head and neck when you’re not.

-- Linsoul TIN HiFi T2: Another set of in-ear monitors, this pair of buds has a frequency response that closely aligns with our target curve, lots of ear tip options, and removable cables.
-Some people might find them to be uncomfortable, however.
+- Linsoul TIN HiFi T2 ($49 at Amazon): Another set of in-ear monitors, this pair of buds has a frequency response that closely aligns with our target curve, lots of ear tip options, and removable cables.
+Some people might find them to be uncomfortable, however, but the price is appealing.

-- Massdrop x Sennheiser HD 58X Jubilee: This headset straddles the heavier bass consumers tend to enjoy with the neutral response purists want, but it is large and of an open-back design, so expect to keep them at your desk at all times.
+- Massdrop x Sennheiser HD 58X Jubilee ($149 at Drop): These headphones straddle the boundary between heavier bass consumers tend to enjoy with the neutral response purists want.
+Still, they are larger and of an open-back design, so expect to keep them at your desk at all times.

 What to look for when buying cheap studio headphones

-When it comes to studio headphones, price might be a major motivating factor, but there are a few other aspects to keep in mind before you take one home.
+Regarding studio headphones, the price might be a major motivating factor, but there are a few other aspects to keep in mind before you take a pair home.
 Going in with some knowledge ahead of time will help ensure you don’t end up disappointed.

 How should studio headphones sound?